TobiasBielefeld/Simple-Solitaire/README.md

 - [X] Also save high scores when canceling a game
 - [ ] Add an option to set up appearance for each game indivially
 - [X] Implement "Tap to select/move cards"
-- [ ] Add custom images for backgrounds
+- [ ] ~~Add custom images for backgrounds~~ (Would require additional android permissions, I don't really want that)
+- [ ] Add drag and drop feature to change the order of the games in the main menu

 ## Translations
 Thanks to the following persons for providing translations :D